aJustinOng/aJustinOng.github.io/index.md

 ### App Dev Intern @ J.B.
 Hunt Transport

+2024
+Lowell, Arkansas, United States · On-site

+• Participated in multiple 2-week sprints with a full-time backend team.
+• Updated and maintained the 360 Shipper application.
+• EUM calls cleanup, removing and replacing legacy code with modern APIs.
+• Application was based on a Java Spring Boot framework.
+• Collaboration through Azure DevOps Services with Git.
+• Utilized Postman API and Dynatrace to test services.

 In this paid, in-person internship, I participated in multiple 2-week sprints with a full-time backend team.
 We focused on updating and maintaining the 360 Shipper application, where I was assigned stories on EUM calls cleanup, removing and replacing legacy code with modern APIs.

 The application was based on the Java Spring Boot framework, and we used Git requests to collaborate through Azure DevOps Services.
 We also utilized Postman API and Dynatrace to test our services.

 ### CS Research Assistant @ Southern Arkansas University

+2022-2024
+Magnolia, Arkansas, United States · On-site

+• Assisted in several research projects with a focus on machine learning.
+• Object detection/classification.
+• Worked with ViT (vision transformers) and YOLOv8.
+• Utilized Python tools in projects.
+• Image/label dataset cleanup.

 I assisted in several machine learning research projects, specifically ViT (vision transformers) object detection.
 Python and its libraries (Tensorflow, Keras, PyTorch, CUDA) were utilized for our projects.

 ### Peer Tutor @ Southern Arkansas University

+2022-2024
+Magnolia, Arkansas, United States · On-site

+• Worked as an in-person supplementary tutor.
+• Provided tailored support to individuals who required assistance in mastering their course material.
+• Computer Science, Math, Physics, and English.

 In the Academic Enrichment Center, I worked as an in-person supplemental tutor to peers, providing tailored support to individuals who required assistance in mastering their course material.
-This role honed my communication and leadership skills.
+This role trained my communication and leadership skills.

 # ---